Code-Institute-Submissions/Finess_Interios/README.md

 ### Existing Features

 Feature 1 - Allows users to navigate throught the page with ease.
-Feature 2 - Allows users to hover over clickable elements which will either light up or turn gray.
+Feature 2 - Allows users to hover over clickable elements.
 Feature 3 - Allows users to play video video on various modes, including picture-in-picture.
 Feature 4 - The contact page has an inquiry form allowing users to explain a little about their needs while storing their data.
 ...